IBS: Are you doing this too? Bracing yourself – with food, with people, with family and social situations?

 IBS: Are you doing this too?

-A useful question to ponder with your IBS is: Are you in the habit of bracing yourself?
-And when?
+Are you in the habit of bracing yourself with IBS?
+And WHEN?

-But now I have mentioned this, maybe you will start noticing them more in your everyday life.
+But now I have mentioned this, maybe you will start noticing when you are bracing yourself in your everyday life, and any impact this is having on your IBS.

 You have had life experiences that have left you with bracing as a coping strategy.